CIS580/frogger-Dylan-George/README.md

 # Frogger
-An clone of the Konami classic [Frogger](https://en.wikipedia.org/wiki/Frogger) in HTML5, created for the Fall 2016 class of CIS 580 at Kansas State University.
+A clone of the Konami classic [Frogger](https://en.wikipedia.org/wiki/Frogger) in HTML5, created for the Fall 2016 class of CIS 580 at Kansas State University.

 ## Requirements